Background and FAQs on Safe Drinking Water Trust and Statewide Water Tax Proposals

 Q: Why do some disadvantaged communities lack access to safe drinking water?

-A: The vast majority of Californians have access to safe drinking water.
+A: Most Californians have access to safe drinking water.
 However, there are some rural disadvantaged communities in California with water sources that have been impaired by contaminants such as nitrates and arsenic.
-In some areas these contaminants are naturally occurring, in other areas it is a result of water pollution.
+In some areas these contaminants are naturally occurring, whereas in other areas it is a result of water pollution.
 Nonetheless, for some low-income communities, treatment solutions are financially out of reach.
 This is a serious public health and social issue that must be addressed.

-A: Local public water agencies are committed to providing safe and reliable water and agree with the goal of assisting disadvantaged communities without safe drinking water but oppose state mandates for placing additional charges with an opt-out feature on drinking water bills for several reasons.
+A: Local public water agencies are committed to providing safe and reliable water and agree with the goal of assisting disadvantaged communities without safe drinking water but oppose state mandates for placing additional charges on drinking water bills for several reasons.

-- This new proposal would require thousands of local water agencies and cities to manage the payment collection with the opt-out feature and forward the funds to Sacramento.
+Any tax on water would require thousands of local water agencies and cities to reconfigure their billing systems to add a tax as a separate item, then act as state taxation agencies and forward the funds to Sacramento.
 While well-intentioned, the administrative costs for thousands of water systems would make water less affordable.

-- Effective funding solutions already exist for achieving this goal.
-In June, the legislative budget conference committee rejected the statewide water tax out of the state budget, instead setting aside $23.5 million in General Fund revenue to safe drinking water.
-Also in June, California voters approved Proposition 68 with $250 million for safe drinking water that is prioritized for disadvantaged communities.
-In November, California voters will be able to support Proposition 3 with another $500 million allocated for safe drinking water for disadvantaged communities.
+Effective funding solutions already exist for achieving this goal.
+In 2018, the legislative budget conference committee rejected the statewide water tax and left it out of the state budget, instead setting aside $23.5 million in General Fund revenue to safe drinking water.
+At the same time, California voters approved Proposition 68 with $250 million for safe drinking water that is prioritized for disadvantaged communities.

 Q: Will the funds I pay help my community?

 A: It’s possible, however, it is not guaranteed.
-A vast majority of Californians have access to safe drinking water and those communities would not receive any benefit from the charge.
-The money raised would go to Sacramento to a fund to be distributed by the State Water Resources Control Board to communities that do have the problem.
+Most areas of California already have access to safe drinking water and those communities would not receive any benefit from the charge.
+The money raised would go to Sacramento to a fund to be distributed by the State Water Resources Control Board to communities that are impacted by unsafe drinking water conditions.

-Q: How do California residents feel about the originally proposed drinking water tax?
+Q: How do California residents feel about the previously proposed drinking water tax?

 A: In January 2018, Tulchin Research conducted a statewide poll showing that 73% of likely voters oppose a new tax on drinking water, both initially and even after learning how the funds were intended to be spent.